Coverage diagnosis

 Dry spots can come from tilted or sunken heads, clogged nozzles, blocked spray, poor head spacing, wrong nozzle patterns, low pressure, valve issues, or a hidden leak.
 A request should note which zone has the dry area and whether other zones spray normally.

-Can overspray onto sidewalks or driveways be adjusted?
+Can sprinkler heads be adjusted for overspray onto sidewalks or driveways?

 Often yes, depending on the head, nozzle, pressure, and layout.
-Overspray may need nozzle changes, arc adjustment, head straightening, pressure diagnosis, or repair of a damaged head.
+A sprinkler overspray repair request may involve nozzle changes, arc adjustment, head straightening, pressure diagnosis, schedule review, or repair of a damaged head.

 Is uneven coverage a maintenance issue or a repair issue?